In this blog, we are going to tell you about our favorite parts of Kauai and the must-see and must-do experiences on the island.

 It takes 40-60 minutes to drive between Princeville and Poipu, due to the island’s slow-moving traffic and low-speed limits.

-Kauai is the oldest and northernmost island in the Hawaiian chain.
+Kauai is the oldest and northernmost of the Hawaiian Island.
 It is sometimes called the “Garden Isle” because of the lush green mountains and abundant tropical vegetation.

 A perfect place for adventure, the island is home to a variety of outdoor activities.
 Some parts of Kauai are only accessible by sea or air.
 The best way to take in the views of the tropical rainforests and cascading waterfalls is to take a helicopter tour.